hugo-lau/DEC_Project1_Spotify_ETL/README.md

 # DEC - Project 1

-This was my bootcamp project aims to create a pipeline solution that extract from a live dataset that periodically updates, and load it to a relational database, to form an analytical database to help answer questions about music trends.
-The different containizered ELT packages will be deployed on AWS cloud.
+This was my first bootcamp project aimed to explore the different pipeline solutions to extract from a live dataset that periodically updates, and load it to a relational database, to form an analytical database to help answer questions about music trends.
+The python code explores the two different libraries, pandas and jinja to accomplish this.

 ## Objective